 The automotive industry is expected to spend an estimated $2.3 billion on 3D printing by the year 2021, according to Plastics Today.
 The significance of 3D printing to automotive manufacturing is greater than ever before.
 This is mostly thanks to advancements such as Additive Metal Manufacturing, giving 3D printing more durable material to work with.
 But how is it working to nestle itself comfortably in that niche?
 Let’s find out.

-Impact of 3D Printing In the Industry Thus Far
+Impact of 3D Printing In the Auto Industry, Thus Far

 To fully appreciate the course that 3D printing is taking, we need to look back on the things it has achieved so far.
 Since the end of 2010, 3D printing’s main use in the car manufacturing industry was for crafting prototypes of parts and even entire cars to check how everything fits together.
 At the time, material limitations and the 3D printing process itself led to the capability to make intricate and often artistic designs of parts, but they were brittle and hence not fit for any serious use.